Exact Lagrangian immersions with a single double point: Introduction

 \subsection{About the proof of Theorem \ref{Thm:Main}}

+The choice of primitive $f^{\ast}\theta = dz$ defines an embedding (well-defined up to translation) $f\times z\colon K \rightarrow \bC^n \times \bR$ which is Legendrian with respect to the contact form $dz-\theta$.
+The assumptions one double point and $\chi(K)\ne -2$ ensure that the Legendrian homology of this lift can be linearized, which in turn implies that $f$ satisfies a version of the Morse inequalities for double points of exact Lagrangian immersions originally conjectured by Arnol'd, see \cite{Ekholm, EESori}.
+The Morse inequalities, in combination with results of Damian \cite{Damian}, show that $K$ is a homotopy sphere, $K\approx\Sigma$.
+As mentioned previously, the substance of Theorem \ref{Thm:Main} is the construction of a parallelizable manifold with boundary $\Sigma$, which in even dimensions is sufficient to exclude all the exotic spheres \cite{KM}.
+Theorem \ref{Thm:Main} accordingly gives non-trivial information in any dimension where there are exotic $2k$-spheres.

-The construction of a parallelizable filling has two central steps.
+The bounding manifold is constructed in two steps.
 First, an argument going back to Gromov \cite{Gromov} and Oh \cite{Oh} yields a non-compact cobordism with boundary a given Lagrangian submanifold of $\C^n$; this cobordism is built from solutions to perturbed Cauchy-Riemann problems.
 Second, via techniques introduced by Fukaya, Oh, Ohta and Ono \cite{FO3}, such a cobordism can be compactified and capped off using fibered products of moduli spaces and abstract chains bounding such spaces.
 Such a strategy was spectacularly implemented in a similar context by Abouzaid \cite{Abouzaid}, following suggestions of Seidel.

 A more precise description of the argument is as follows.
 Given $f\colon K\to \C^{2k}$ as in Theorem \ref{Thm:Main}, we apply Lagrange surgery to create a monotone embedded smooth Lagrangian submanifold $L \subset \bC^{2k}$ of minimal Maslov number $2k$.
 By \cite{Damian}, $L$ then fibers over $S^{1}$ with fiber a homotopy $(2k-1)$-sphere.
 We study a $1$-parameter family of Floer equations (perturbed Cauchy-Riemann equations) with Lagrangian boundary condition $L$.
 The corresponding moduli space $\FF(0\beta)$ of Floer holomorphic disks in the trivial relative homotopy class is used to explicitly construct a bounding manifold $\BB$ with $\pa \BB=L$ and with stably trivial tangent bundle.
 This construction is somewhat involved (the subsequent notation is that which appears in the body of the paper): $\FF(0\beta)$ is non-compact because of bubbling and has a compactification with boundary consisting of broken curves.
 In the case we study there is only one possible bubbling configuration, and the boundary $\NN$ is a fibered product of two other moduli spaces, $\NN=\FF^*(-\beta) \times_L \MM^*(\beta)$.
 Employing gluing analysis, we find a neighborhood of the boundary in $\FF(0\beta)$, the complement of which is a compact $C^{1}$-smooth manifold $\FF_{\rho_0}(0\beta)$ with $\pa\FF_{\rho_0}(0\beta)=L\cup \NN$, as well as an explicit collar neighborhood of $\NN\subset\FF_{\rho_0}(0\beta)$.
 Using the fibered product with one factor a manifold $\DD$ filling $\FF^{\ast}(-\beta)$ and the other $\MM^{\ast}(\beta)$, we are able to fill the boundary $ \NN \subset \pa \FF_{\rho_0}(0\beta)$ and thereby create the cobordism $\BB=\FF_{\rho_0}(0\beta)\cup (\DD\times_{L}\MM^{\ast}(\beta))$.